-- Hold your arms straight before you and twist as far as possible to one side before doing the same thing for the other side.
+- Hold your arms straight before you and twist as far as possible to one side before doing the same thing on the other side.

-- To kick things up a notch, hold a mildly heady object in your hands as you twist from side to side.
+- To kick things up a notch, hold a mildly heavy object in your hands as you twist from side to side.

 This is another exercise that will rev up your core and leave your abs strengthened for days.
 The most beautiful thing about this workout is its scalability.
-You can start off with bent knee raises, then you can move on to straight leg raises and ultimately to toe-to-bar raises.
+You can start off with bent knee raises, and then you can move on to straight leg raises, and ultimately to toe-to-bar raises.

 - Grab the pull-up bar, ensuring that your arms are straight and your feet are totally off the ground.

-- Straighten your legs and keep them firmly together all the while.
+- Keep your legs straight and firmly together.

-- Tighten your abs and use your core to raise your straightened legs forward until they form an angle of 90-degrees with your midsection.
+- Tighten your abs, and use your core to extend your legs forward until they form an angle of 90-degrees with your midsection.

-- Hold this position for a few seconds and slowly return your legs back to their normal position.
+- Hold this position for a few seconds and slowly return to the starting position.

-- For the knee raise, bend your knees before raising them to an angle of 90-degrees with your midsection.
+- For the knee raise, bend your knees before raising them to a 90-degree angle with your midsection.